BUILT-IN WOLFRAM LANGUAGE SYMBOL

-is an option for various algorithmic functions which specifies how long to spend trying a particular transformation or part of an algorithm.
+is an option for various algorithmic functions that specifies how long to spend trying a particular transformation or part of an algorithm.

 - TimeConstraint->t specifies that a maximum of t seconds of CPU time should be spent trying a particular transformation or part of an algorithm.